isVy08/ACL-submission/README.md

 * `data_generator.py`
 * `metadata.py`
 * `metagraph.py`.
+* `test_graph.py`.

-The extracted GLUCOSE data and other utilities are provided in this [Google folder](https://drive.google.com/drive/folders/1jUPNJycRQ2wyhs5lx4wRWRPyeaHRzWNE?usp=sharing).
+The post-processed GLUCOSE data and other utilities are provided in this [Google folder](https://drive.google.com/drive/folders/1jUPNJycRQ2wyhs5lx4wRWRPyeaHRzWNE?usp=sharing).

-You need to create the directory `benchmark/` and add the files `final_graph.csv` and `final_cluster.csv`.
+The folder `benchmark/` provides only an extraction of the ACCESS data to demonstrate how it should be used.

-**For inquiries regarding access to the benchmark, please contact tran.vo@monash.edu.**
+**For access to the full benchmark, please contact tran.vo@monash.edu.**

 ## Experiments